phil-scott-78/thirty25-old/content/blog/how-i-fixed-roslyn.md

 }
 ```

 Threw this into a console application, hit run aaaand....it worked.
 No errror.
 I had already reproduced the issue using FluentValidation so I knew the error could be trigged from this console app.
-I took the dog for a walk and started thinking that maybe EF wasn't causing it but rather it being of type `IQueryable<>` caused the lambdas to be compiled differently.
+Stumped for now I took the dog for a walk and some fresh air.
+While walking I started thinking that the compiler shouldn't care about EF, but rather maybe the collections  being of type `IQueryable<>` was causing  the lambdas to be compiled differently.
 I headed back inside and threw an `AsQueryable()` onto the end of both definitions and hit run and....jackpot.
-Got the failure message and I was never happier to see some code fail.
+Got the failure message, and I was never happier to see some code fail.

 Elated that I had a reproducable issue I naturally wanted to verify why it was happening.
 Luckily there's a great little tool at http://tryroslyn.azurewebsites.net/.
-I was able to copy and paste my little app here and check out the code that's generated using both the version in VS 15 (master) and the current nuget release and compare the difference.
+This site lets you view the compiled output of a C# app in a variety of different Roslyn packages.
+So copied and paste my little app here, and checked out the code that was generated.
+I compared both the version in VS 15 (master) and the current nuget release.

 Armed with this I found the code at fault.
 In the current version the following code is produced: